NewbieTed/QuickFolds/_USERMANUAL.md

 4. Pressing this url should result in `This localhost page can’t be found`. _THIS IS INTENDED_.
 Vite is looking for a index.html file (the "base file" in any web server).
 However, with multiple people working on this at once, we won't do this [and it's also good practice].
 Instead, you can access the file you want putting the directory path`http:/localhost:PORT_NUMBER_HERE/PATH.html`

-5. To open the editor, type in `http:/localhost:PORT_NUMBER_HERE/frontend/community/communityboard.html`.
+5. To open the editor, type in `http://localhost:PORT_NUMBER_HERE/frontend/user/login.html`.

-6. The editor should appear and you should be good to go, although you can't create any new orgiami, as we have to start up backend now.
+6. The editor should appear and you should be good to go.
+Create an account and log in, then you will be taken to the community board and can create your own origami.

 7. To stop frontend, type `ctrl + c`